rust-tw/advent-of-code/2023/03/ChAoS_UnItY/README.md

 # Solution

-This solution is highly FP-styled, while being lack of performance at the same time. :P
+This solution is highly FP-styled and straightforward, while being lack of performance. :P